josebastiase/RHEA/README.md

 ## About

 RHEA (Real HEterogeneity App), is an open-source fully coupled finite element application capable of including element-resolution hydro-geomechanical properties in coupled simulations.
-The code was developed by [José Bastías](https://ingeo.agw.kit.edu/21_99.php) with small additions from [Andy Wilkins](https://research.csiro.au/mgt/andy-wilkins/) in a collaboration between Karlsruhe Institute of Technology (KIT) and the Commonwealth Scientific and Industrial Research Organisatio (CSIRO).
+The code was developed by [José Bastías](https://ingeo.agw.kit.edu/21_99.php) with small additions from [Andy Wilkins](https://research.csiro.au/mgt/andy-wilkins/) in a collaboration between Karlsruhe Institute of Technology (KIT) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).

 RHEA is a MOOSE based application, for more information visit [MOOSE Framework](https://mooseframework.inl.gov/).
 To use RHEA, you will need to have [installed MOOSE](https://mooseframework.inl.gov/getting_started/installation/index.html), which can take some time.